Get us in your inbox

 Advertising

 Do you really need a reason to go to Cuba?
 How do endless amounts of delicious local rum (on the cheap) sound?
 If that's not your thing, you'll revel in beautiful architecture with a side of history, plus exciting food and walkable attractions.
+Also, Fusterlandia is a multifaceted public art utopia like no other.
 Sure, there are no truly accessible beaches in town, but who needs those when you're just an hour away from Miami by plane?
-(Visiting as a tourist is currently banned, but educational travel has been reinstated.
-Make sure you do your research before booking.)
+(The rules and regulations around booking a trip here fluctuate, so make sure you do your research first.)

 Board a flight from Miami and land in the beautiful capital of the Bahamas only an hour later.
 What to do while in town?
 After spending your days at the beach, admiring coral reefs and snorkeling, go walk around and notice the super photogenic, pastel-colored British colonial buildings that pepper the city.
 Make sure to include the Government House in your walking tour.
 The official residence of the Governor of the Bahamas, the ten-acre estate is also defined by the statue of Christopher Columbus up front, which was added to the property during a round of renovations in 1830.